 This event forms part of ARC’s initiatives to support schools and settings to develop best attachment and trauma aware practice.
 By bringing together experts and practitioners, the day facilitated in-depth discussions and resource development, which will result in materials that support settings through a framework that supports the development of resilience via three key themes: relationships, regulation, and repair.

-Principal Dr Janet Rose has worked with ARC for several years, advising and contributing to workshops and leading keynote lectures on trauma-informed education and emotion coaching.
+Principal Dr Janet Rose has worked with ARC for for a number of years contributing to workshops and keynotes on trauma informed education and emotion coaching.

 She was delighted to host the event at Norland, saying: “At Norland, we recognise the critical role that attachment and trauma-informed practice play in supporting children’s emotional wellbeing.
 Our curriculum is designed to ensure that our graduates are well-prepared to help children navigate their emotions and build strong, positive relationships.